Geodels/gospl/docs/user_guide/inputfile.rst

 .. note::

   Input files for  goSPL are based on `YAML`_ syntax.
   The YAML structure is shown through indentation (one or more spaces) and sequence items are denoted by a dash.
-At the moment the following component are available:

 Initial mesh definition and simulation declaration